creifenscheid/powermail_setup/README.md

 - field: date | aria-describedby attribute gets removed after focussing out

 ## Client side validation
-At the moment EXT:powermails client side (javascript) validation is disabled.
+At the moment EXT:powermail client side (javascript) validation is disabled.
 This has to be extended as followed:
 - adding an icon to the messages
 - adjust field labelling setup to read the error as well